imflikk/Exfiller/README.md

 - Add other methods for exfiltration
   - HTTP/HTTPS over GET/POST requests
 - (**DONE**) PowerShell alternative to avoid large file size
+- Nim version for a smaller, portable binary (and for Nim practice)